James M. Krueger

 Dr. Krueger’s research also is concerned with sleep and infectious diseases.
-Although known for millennia, e.g. Hippocrates proposed that sleep benefits recovery from illness, Dr. Krueger provided the first measures of sleep over the course of infections.
+Although known for millennia, e.g., Hippocrates proposed that sleep benefits recovery from illness, Dr. Krueger and his collaborator, Dr. Linda Toth, provided the first measures of sleep over the course of infections.
 Dr. Krueger went on to show that bacterial, protozoan, fungal and viral infectious agents greatly alter sleep.
 His work determined how the presence of microbes is translated into sleep responses.
 Thus, bacterial cell wall-peptidoglycan is digested by macrophages, releasing somnogenic muramyl peptides (these are the monomeric building blocks of bacterial cell walls).
 Muramyl peptides in turn induce enhanced production of cytokines which in turn promote sleep.
 With virus infections, viral double-stranded RNA enhances cytokine release and thereby sleep.

-Another interest of Dr. Krueger’s laboratory is with sleep function and brain organization of sleep.
-In short, he hypothesized that small neuronal/glial networks are the organizational level at which sleep is initiated and that local sleep is dependent upon prior activity within the local network.
-Thus, active glia and neurons increase expression of TNF and IL1 that in turn drive increases in sleep locally.
-Individual cortical columns (these are the functional units of the cerebral cortex) alternate between functional states.
-The cortical column sleep-like state correlates with organism sleep and it is induced by TNF.
+Dr. Krueger has proposed a new view of the brain organization of sleep.
+He hypothesized that small neuronal/glial networks are the organizational level at which sleep is initiated and that local sleep is dependent upon prior activity within the local network.
+Thus, active glia and neurons increase expression of cytokines that in turn drive increases in sleep locally.
+Individual cortical columns (these are the functional units of the cerebral cortex) alternate between sleep- and wake-like states.
+The cortical column sleep-like state correlates with organism sleep, and it is induced by cytokines.
 In vitro mature co-cultures of neurons/glia have a default sleep-like state.
-If electrically stimulated, the cultures wake up.
-If treated with TNF the cultures, go into a deeper sleep-like state.
-Finally, if cells from mice lacking a key molecule involved in IL1 signaling are cultured, the ontological emergence of sleep-like states is delayed.
-These data clearly demonstrate that sleep is an emergent property of any viable network of neurons and glia whether found with a living animal or in a culture dish.
-The concept of sleep as a fundamental process of small networks driven by cell activity has provided a paradigm shift within the sleep research community.
+If electrically stimulated, or stimulated with wake-promoting substances, the cultures wake up.
+In contrast, if treated with cytokines the cultures, go into a deeper sleep-like state.
+Finally, if cells from mice lacking a key molecule involved in interleukin-1 signaling are cultured, the ontological emergence of sleep-like states is delayed.
+These data demonstrate that sleep is an emergent property of any viable network of neurons and glia whether found with a living animal or in a culture dish.
+The concept of sleep as a fundamental process of small networks driven by cell activity triggered a paradigm shift within the sleep research community.

 Sample Peer Reviewed Research (in chronological order)